 This year was the year of the “lights” at the anti aging conference.
 Red infrared lights were used for aesthetics.
 Yellow infrared lights were used for pain.
 Glasses that filtered out blue lights were used as a sleep aid.
 The mantra was that light changes your biology.

 According to Dave Asprey not only is blue light bad for your eyes but it will slow down the mitochondria in your body and lower the quality of your sleep.
 Red light is better for you physically and mentally.
 It promotes brain upgrades, energizes cells, and slows down aging.
 With so much of our population on melatonin and sleeping pills, this is worth a try.

 Infrared red lights were used to change the appearance of your skin.
 An infrared device shining on your skin for about 5 minutes noticeably changed the appearance of the skin.
 Supposedly it promoted the cells’ collagen production.

 Compounding pharmacies were in abundance to test every part of your body and to prepare the correct nutrients that you need.
 Lotions were available to smooth your skin and promote healthy skin.

 New News and Old News

-One speaker dismissed the idea that cat’s claw was not good for your body.
-He insisted that it targets the brain and it’s “plaques and tangling for memory improvement”.
-Magnesium is also helpful in regard to the brain and it’s memory functions.
+One speaker at the anti aging conference dismissed the idea that cat’s claw was not good for your body.
+He insisted that it targets the brain and its “plaques and tangling for memory improvement”.
+Magnesium is also helpful in regard to the brain and its memory functions.
 I need all the help I can get!

 The biggest takeaway from the convention was that scientists and medical specialists all around the globe are researching ways to extend the human lifespan and the ability of our brains to stay healthy.
 Everything seems to affect our health, from the foods we eat to the vitamins and minerals we consume to the poisons in our daily diet from our foods.
 All have an impact.
 On top of that light plays an important role in our health.
 It should not be ignored but needs to be embraced.